coreman14/ST-Character-Pack-HTML/README.md

 ## PYZ Explainer

 pyz files are executable python programs that allow execution in the same way a python script would.
-These are meant for Mac and Linuz users who cannot run the EXE created for windows.
+These are meant for Mac and Linux users who cannot run the EXE created for windows.

 In this case there are 2 files.

-`STHtml_hasr.pyz` has any dependecies that need to be installed.
+`STHtml_hasr.pyz` has any dependencies that need to be installed before running.
 At start time, it extracts them.
-You only have to install python for this file
+Python must still be install before.

 `STHtml_nor.pyz` is just the python scripts.
 It requires any python packages to be installed on the local machine.